 These are considered to be 'adventurous sports' that are higher risk for an insurer, so while some will cover a wide range, others won't.

-Also, check whether the policy is single, or family cover depending on whether you're travelling with kids or solo - or perhaps as a couple.
+Also, check whether the policy offers single or family cover depending on whether you're travelling with kids or solo - or perhaps as a couple.
 Different insurers offer various options.

-At TravelSupermarket.com, we recommend this as the minimum level of cover you should look for in a policy:
+At TravelSupermarket, we recommend the following as the minimum level of cover you should look for in a policy: